jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Nothing in life is to be feared.
-It is only to be understood.
+Make the best use of what is in your power and take the rest as it happens.
-- Marie Curie
+- Epictetus

-Updated on: [6/20/2022]
+Updated on: [6/23/2022]
 <!-- #quoteEnd -->
 </pre>